bclover/real-world-functional-programming-book/gitbook/part3/map.md

-# map: 3 things go in, 3 new things come out
+# Map: 3 things go in, 3 new things come out

 The `map` function is often used for parsing operations.
 You have a list of data, and you want all items in it modified the same way, and put back in the same spot they currently are.